 Her name, pronounced KAH-yah-vok, is the Inuit word for “singing game that creates beautiful soft echoes.”
 True to her name, Kayavak often mimicks the sounds around her, a natural talent among beluga whales.

 The whale you might most often see pairing up with Kayavak is Bella.
-She’s moving into mid-sized range, at 10 feet 6 inches and 1,200 pounds.
-She’s young enough to still have gray skin, although she’s not as dark as Kimalu, which should help you identify both of them.
+She was born seconds before the aquarium closed for the day on July 17, 2006.
+Today she's a mid-sized adult, 10 feet 6 inches long and weighing 1,200 pounds.
+But she's still young enough to have gray skin, although she’s not as dark as Kimalu, which should help you identify both of them.
 If you need more clues, Bella has a prominent melon, or forehead, and a white spot on her right side.

 While the beluga “smile” is strictly a facial structure, it really suits Bella.
 From the time she was a calf, she has been playful and interactive with the trainers as well as with the other whales.
 A much younger Bella used to tag after then-teenaged Kayavak like an adoring kid sister.
 (They are not related.)
 The relationship seems to have matured as Bella and Kayavak did.